 The Strawman Solution is a proposed implementation of Sunrise and Trademark Claims services that balances and addresses the concerns of the various parties, including some concerns raised by the BC.

-One element of the IPC/BC proposal that was not included in the Strawman Solution concerned a mechanism for blocking registrations of domains in the TM clearinghouse.
-Blocking is intended as a lower cost alternative to acquiring a defensive registration.
-The latest implementation proposal for a blocking mechanism is called a "Limited Preventative Registration" (LPR).
+One element of the IPC/BC proposal that was not included in the Strawman Solution concerned a mechanism for reserving previously abused domains in the TM clearinghouse.
+Reserving (or ‘limited registration’) is intended as a lower cost alternative to acquiring a defensive registration.
+The latest implementation proposal for a reserving mechanism is called a "Limited Preventative Registration" (LPR).

 LPR did not achieve consensus among participants in the implementation meetings and is not included in the Strawman Solution.
 However,LPRwas posted for public comment on whether it should be consideredfor implementation.
 Even if LPR is not considered an implementation item, it could eventually be required as a consensus policy pursuant to a PDP.